Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 Tweets often come with the real-time reactions to social events.
 Thus, the tweets we obtained carries many information.
 One of most common cases is sentiment analysis, which will rate each tweet whether it's positive/native to a certain topic.

 The workshop will introduce a few NLP models for such task.
 Besides that, it is often useful to wrangle the data before analysis.
 E.g. single out links from the text body.
 The package **pandas** will be very powerful for data cleaning.

+## Course Attendance and Delivery

+To make sure the workshop meets its expectation, registration is required with a maxium capacity of 15.

+The workshop is voluntary, but each session builds off of the previous session and so if missing any session you might need to catch-up on your own.

+The workshop will be completely in person.
+All materials will be shared via Github.